-Yan Zhang is an assistant professor in mathematics (specializing in combinatorics) at San Jose State University after receiving his PhD from MIT.
+Yan Zhang, the director of SPARC, is an assistant professor in mathematics (specializing in combinatorics) at San Jose State University after receiving his PhD from MIT.
 He wants to help people (everywhere, not just SPARC) become more human and awesome.
 He has mentored students at the Mathematical Olympiad Summer Program (where he represented the U.S. at the International Mathematics Olympiad with a silver medal), RSI, and MIT-PRIMES.
 He received the Undergraduate Math Association’s Distinguished Undergraduate Teaching Award for his postdoctoral position at UC Berkeley.

-Jacob Steinhardt is a PhD student in machine learning at Stanford University.
-He has previously done research in mathematics, robotics, and cognitive science, and is currently interested in designing machine learning algorithms that are reliable and easy for humans to reason about.
-He received a silver medal at the International Olympiad in Informatics and has been a coach for the USA Computing Olympiad since 2009.
-He is currently also a scientific advisor for the Open Philanthropy Project.
+Jacob Steinhardt recently finished a PhD at Stanford University and will be joining UC Berkeley as an assistant professor of Statistics.
+His research focuses on designing machine learning systems that are reliable and easy to reason about.
+Other interests include mathematics, robotics, and cognitive science.
+He is a fan and technical advisor of the Open Philanthropy Project.
+He received a silver medal at the International Olympiad in Informatics and has coached for the USA Computing Olympiad since 2009.
 In his free time he likes playing ultimate frisbee and rock-climbing.

 Paul Christiano works at OpenAI, a non-profit AI research lab.
 His research focuses on communicating goals to AI systems.
 He recently finished a PhD at UC Berkeley in statistical learning theory, working on algorithms for quickly deciding who to trust in large networks.
 In 2008, he represented the U.S. at the International Mathematics Olympiad.